Lemorz56/CSgoDiscordBot/README.md

 # Running
 ## Before running...
-You have to create a config.json file with a structure like:
+You have to create a config.json file with a structure like this:
 ```javascript
 {
     "token": "DISCORD API TOKEN",